nikolas4175-godaddy/ability-orchestrator/README.md

 A conductor’s wand, properly called a baton, is a thin, lightweight stick used by music directors to amplify and guide physical gestures.

 Baton is a WordPress plugin that adds a thin, lightweight layer used by admins to orchestrate site workflows based on the WP [Abilities API](https://developer.wordpress.org/apis/abilities/).
-It provides field-level input mapping to control data passing between workflows, and each workflow is also exposed as it's own Ability (`baton/workflow-{id}`) for nesting and external tooling.
+It provides field-level input mapping to control data passing between registered Abilities, and each workflow is also exposed as it's own Ability (`baton/workflow-{id}`) for nesting or use in external tooling.

 ## Requirements